 Impact on patient/family partners

-The volunteer members who decided to contribute to patient safety improvement say that representing the patient voice and seeing that their participation changed one person, a room or the system helps them heal and make sense of their loss.
-In addition, being a part of PFPSC and connecting with individuals who suffered in similar ways helps them heal, empowers and energizes them to continue their volunteer efforts.
+The volunteer members who contribute to patient safety improvement say that representing the patient voice and knowing that their participation has changed one person, a room or the system helps them heal and make sense of the harm they experienced.
+In addition, being part of PFPSC and connected with individuals with similar experiences empowers and energizes members to continue their efforts to make care safer.

 "Being part of the PFPSC gives you energy and a group voice; you hear about what other people have done.
 That collective wisdom and collective energy… keeps you going and yes, I can make an impact."
-(PFPSC member, interview)
+(PFPSC Member, Independent PFPSC Evaluation)